AAEONMETATEST/Innovative-Ultrasonic-Motion-Tracking-for-Fitness-and-Rehabilitation/README.md

 # Video Demo

-Pleasw click [here](https://www.youtube.com/watch?v=MKBsYrS7e_U) to see how to use APP to record measurement results of exercise equipment using ultrasonic signals.
+Please click [here](https://www.youtube.com/watch?v=MKBsYrS7e_U) to see how to use APP to record measurement results of exercise equipment using ultrasonic signals.

 </br>